Kevin Castañeda

-Kevin Castañeda Vargas (born 28 October 1999) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Tijuana.
+Kevin Castañeda Vargas (born 28 October 1999) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Guadalajara and the Mexico national team.

 Club career

 Toluca

-Castañeda joined Deportivo Toluca for the Apertura 2018 tournament from the team's Youth System.
+Castañeda joined Toluca for the Apertura 2018 tournament from the team's Youth System.
 On 22 July 2018, he made his league debut for Toluca against Monarcas Morelia.
 Castañeda scored his career's first goal at a Copa MX match against Juárez on 1 August 2018.

 Castañeda finished as top scorer of the 2019–20 Copa MX.

+Tijuana

+On 22 June 2022, Castañeda signed with Tijuana.

+Guadalajara

+On 17 June 2026, Castañeda joined Guadalajara following an exchange agreement that involved Yael Padilla joining Tijuana.